DigitalPebble/digitalpebble.github.io/index.md

 greensoftware-description: |-
   *Green software* focuses on creating applications and systems that prioritise *energy efficiency* and *environmental sustainability*.
 By optimising code, infrastructure and development practices, green software drives the reduction in energy consumption and carbon emissions.
   With our rich technical expertise in architecture and software development, we help organisations create *innovative solutions* that drive business success while *minimising environmental impact*.
-  From scalable, energy-efficient cloud architectures to eco-conscious coding standards, we empower our customers to reduce the carbon footprint of their software—without compromising performance or scalability.

 greenops-image: "/images/green-ops.png"
 greenops-heading: GreenOps
 greenops-description: |-